 Being a fern, no flowers or fruits are produced.
+Rather, spores are produced.

-Propagation is from plant division or by spores
+Propagation is from plant division or by spores.

 Likely grows in habitat not prone to fire.

-This genus is generally known as “spleenworts” as some species have sori which resemble the human spleen in appearance.
+This genus is generally known as spleenworts as some species have sori which resemble the human spleen in appearance.
 This generated the belief in ancient times that the plants were then beneficial for the human spleen.
 The genus name means “no-spleen” or “no connection to the spleen”.

 gracillimum – Latin for “very slender”, referring to the pendent delicate fronds.

-Not considered at risk in the wild.
+This species is not considered to be at risk of extinction in the wild.

 NSW Flora Online (PlantNET) – Asplenium gracillimum profile page https://plantnet.rbgsyd.nsw.gov.au/cgi-bin/NSWfl.pl?page=nswfl&lvl=sp&name=Asplenium~gracillimum